tdwg/website/conferences/2024/biss-abstract-submission/index.md

 ARPHA does not currently track that information.
 If you feel it is necessary, add an [ISO 3166-2 code](http://www.unece.org/cefact/locode/subdivisions.html) for your country’s subdivision, separating it from the city name with a comma and space.

 {:id="no-submit-button"}
-### My abstract has been approved and it validates but why don’t I see a `submit to journal` button?
+### My abstract has been approved and it validates but why don’t I see a `submit to the journal` button?

 You may not be the person who originally submitted the abstract (see [submitting author](/conferences/2024/biss-abstract-submission/#submitting-author).
 If the submitting author is unavailable, please contact the Pensoft team [journals@pensoft.net](mailto:journals@pensoft.net) for help.